PFMC Safeguarding and Child Protection Policy

 This policy aims to ensure that all children;

-• Have a positive and enjoyable experience of outdoor, adventurous music camps at PFMC, in a safe and child centred environment.
+• Have a positive and enjoyable experience of outdoor, adventurous music camps at PFMC, in a safe and child-centred environment.

 • Are protected from abuse whilst participating in all camp activities.

 PFMC recognises that some young people, including those with special educational needs, diagnoses or disabilities, those for whom English is not a first language, and very young children, can be particularly vulnerable and should be afforded extra care and protection from abuse.
+PFMC promotes equality, diversity and will combat unfair treatment.

 Operational responsibilities

-As part of our safeguarding policy PFMC will
+As part of our safeguarding policy PFMC will:

-• Comply with any relevant legislation, including laws about health and safety, disability discrimination, food hygiene, fire, and planning requirements.
+• Comply with any relevant legislation, including laws about health and safety, disability discrimination, food hygiene, fire, and planning requirements

 • Promote and prioritise the safety and wellbeing of children and young people